26.2 The Marathon Training Website

 • Before you even start training you should have a good base of running.
 At least a year of regular running.
 Although I know people who have ran the marathon with less.

 • You need to find a training program to follow.
 Make sure it fits your abilities.
-You can find a some good training schedules on our other pages:
+You can find some good training schedules here:

 Marathon Training Schedules

 • Track your progress in a running log; otherwise it’s difficult to know exactly how much training you are really doing.
-There are good online running logs available or if you prefer a logbook Personal Logs.com has a customized log which can include your marathon training schedule.
+There are good online running logs available or if you prefer a log book Personal Logs.com has a great customized log which can include a day by day marathon training schedule.

 • It helps if you can do your long run on the same day each week, like every Sunday.
 This way you can build the rest of your schedule around the long run day.